HubRise/website/content/apps/lightspeed-restaurant/en/food-ordering-platforms.md

 To receive Deliveroo orders in Lightspeed, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
 For more information about Deliveroo Bridge, see the [Deliveroo Bridge documentation](/apps/deliveroo).

-To correctly receive your orders, specify the following values in the Deliveroo Bridge configuration page.
+To correctly receive your Deliveroo orders in Lightspeed, specify the following values in the Deliveroo Bridge configuration page.
 To learn how to view and modify the configuration page for Deliveroo Bridge, see the [Deliveroo Configuration page](/apps/deliveroo/configuration).

 | Section        | Name                                  | Ref code                                          |
 | -------------- | ------------------------------------- | ------------------------------------------------- |